TCCON/ggg-rs/README.md

 * `static` - the netCDF library used by this crate can either link to an already built netCDF shared object library on your system *or* build its own netCDF and HDF5 libraries from source.
 The latter takes longer and requires `cmake` be installed on your system, but can get around some incompatible netCDF issues.
-  If you have trouble building this because of the netCDF requirement, try building with `--features static`.
+  We recommend using this feature in the `cargo install` command above because generally building the netCDF library this way gives fewer issues than trying to link to a system netCDF library.
+However, if you have a well-behaved system installation of netCDF, you can try installing without this feature.

-## Compilation errors
+## Compilation or runtime errors

 ### Any OS